virginialitta/FinalYearProject2022-RHUL/diary.md

     - *Thursday, 10:50* - Last day...
 All current code has been commented and cleaned up, added a "quit game" button and some visual things to the start screen, created a victory screen and the final boss now spawns after the third wave.
 The draft of the final report is almost complete (~11k words written).
 To do: finish the final boss implementation, complete missing sections in the report (development final part, add all new classes, complete visual design with sprites, conclusion and self evaluation), figure out export and installation of the game, make the demo video, have some coffee.
     Unfortunately I think the character selection will remained unimplemented, as I do not think I will have enough time to test it and I would much rather have a fully functioning program, even if with less features.
 It will however be mentioned in the report.

+    - *Thursday, 10:50* - Finally finished!
+The final boss has been implemented with a unique attack pattern that features two different bullet types, all sprites and their box colliders have been sized correctly, enemy attacks have been timed better and an icon for the game has been designed.
+Code should be clean and commented, unfortunately the character select mechanic could not be implemented.
+Now to finish writing the report and make the UML diagram and the readme file.